kyunghwan-abel-bae/RLBoxing/README.md

 2024.04.29
 - dev-win is created
 - Small replay memory may occur bad learning.
-This issue can be a key to solve the problem.
+This issue can be a key to solve the problem.[main.py](main.py)